 And when you don’t go deep, you don’t really know if there’s water there.
 Water doesn’t hang out near the surface.
-And by “water”, of course I mean success, money, recognition, respect—whatever you want to call it.
+And by “water”, of course I mean success, money, recognition, respect, impact—whatever you want to call it.

 You’ve got to KEEP DIGGING and GET DIRTY to see true results in anything.